Stahlfeder: Tekkou Hikuudan: Reception

 The game generally received mixed reviews upon release.
 Four reviewers from Famitsu gave the game a score of 22 out of 40.
 The game was reviewed by several magazines outside of Japan.
 The Italian magazine Game Power gave it a positive score of 71 out of 100.

 Three reviewers for Gamefan gave the game scores of 60, 38, 55, for a total of 51 out of 100.
 Several reviewers complained about the pace of the game, the lack of challenge, the music being repetitive, and it generally being boring.
-They did praise the variety of ships however, but noted that while the game is better than Two-Tenkaku, but not other shooters on the system such as Gunbird, TwinBee Yahho, and Philosoma.
+They did praise the variety of ships however, but noted that the game is better than Two-Tenkaku, but not other shooters on the system such as Gunbird, TwinBee Yahho, and Philosoma.
 Another reviewer pointed out that the graphics looked more like a 16-bit game, and another pointed out that it is only 30 minutes to beat.
-One reviewer compared the game to a "festering boil" and said "If you absolutely must have a shooter don't buy Stahlfeder!".
+One reviewer compared the game to a "festering boil" and said "if you absolutely must have a shooter don't buy Stahlfeder!".